Thank you for visiting.

-We manage the Hollywood Dogs and Dogs of Distinction, Incorporated breeding programs according to the same criteria used by Jannettia Propps that was set forth by Duncan.
-That criteria includes, but is not limited to limiting the number of litters produced by a single female to three litters of puppies and not breeding a female over 5 years of age.
+We manage the Hollywood Dogs breeding programs according to the same criteria used by Jannettia Propps and Daphne Hereford that was set forth by Lee Duncan.
+That criteria includes limiting the number of litters produced by a single female to three litters of puppies and not breeding a female over 5 years of age.
 We are proud that many of the attributes of the 1950s-1960s dogs, including the easily recognizable head, remain dominant in the dogs we breed today. |

 THE PROOF IS IN THE PROGENY

-Look at these photos.
-More than 50 years separate these dogs - the one on the Left is a Grafmar Dog from a 1950s copy of the Review and the one on the Right is RIN TIN TINS OOOH-AHHH taken in 2000.
+More than 50 years separate these dogs The first is Grafmar's Odin of Rocky Reach from a 1950s copy of the Review and the bottom is RIN TIN TINS OOOH-AHHH taken in 2000.
 Compare those to the photos of today.|

-More than 50 years separate the two dogs in these center photos.
+More than 50 years separate the two dogs in these photos.
 The Bloodline is also easily recognized by their unmistakable head.
 (Left) Rinty Tin Tin Brodsgaard, CD (Right) Rin Tin Tins Oooh-Ahhh |

 We provide a guarantee in writing that all progeny will OFA Certify Hips and Elbows and test breeding dogs for DM.
 The line does carry the white factor and the coat factor, but is absent of many other things common in the breed including cryptorchidism, missing teeth, pale pigment (eyes).

 This website is NOT affiliated with any Registered Trademarks